jackabox/2019.jackwhiting.co.uk/content/posts/2017-06-14-moving-to-figma.md

 slug: moving-to-figma
 date: 2018-06-14 00:00:00
 description: "I recently moved my web design workflow away from Sketch & Adobe XD to Figma full time.
 Here I'll cover the reasons why it works for me, and how it could for you."
-tags:
+categories:
-  - tools
+  - Tools
-  - design
+  - Design
 ---

 In the last 6 months, I've moved to using [Figma](https://www.figma.com) on a permanent basis.
 I'd spent a fair bit of time in and out of the beta, and now with the official launch, it feels more stable and ready for full time use than ever.